Corporate Startup Incubators: The Expert Guide

 What is a corporate incubator, and what does it do?

 A corporate incubator is an independent business unit within a corporation that supports new ventures from concept development to a fully functioning business.
-They leverage a company’s corporate assets to provide young startups with mentoring, networks, infrastructure, funding and other resources they need to become thriving businesses.
+They leverage a company’s corporate assets to support employees or external entrepreneurs by providing mentoring, networks, infrastructure, funding and other resources they need to develop new products, services, or business models.

 Many corporations choose to start their corporate venturing journey by building their own corporate incubator.
 Each new startup that gets developed provides the parent company with a slew of benefits, including: